IamGianluca/rusty/README.md

 ### Rusty

-`rusty` is a toy project aimed at learning Rust.
+`rusty` is a pet project aimed at learning Rust.
 The scope of this project is to create the backend for a simple instant messaging app, like Slack or Discord.

 ### System Design